PORTFOLIO FORMATTING

 In taking all of the above information into consideration, we hope that this helps you better understand why a presentation layout is not preferred.
 Here is an example of presentation layout:

 The insets end up showing very small on screen, which makes it hard for evaluators to see details.
-Both the Art and Design|Media Arts departments advise against this layout for the undergraduate review.

 CONSIDERATIONS OF 3D WORK: